GoogleCloudPlatform/compute-image-packages/README.md

 (GCE) virtual machine.
 The
 [metadata server](https://cloud.google.com/compute/docs/metadata) is a communication channel for transferring information from a client into the guest.
-The Linux guest environment includes a set of scripts and daemons (long running processes) that read the content of the metadata server to make a virtual machine run properly on our platform.
+The Linux guest environment includes a set of scripts and daemons (long-running processes) that read the content of the metadata server to make a virtual machine run properly on our platform.